narayan123git/VeloRide/backend/readme.md

 `GET`

 ### Authentication
-Requires a valid JWT token in headers or cookies.
+This endpoint requires authentication through a valid JWT token passed via headers or cookies.

 ### Description
-Logs out the user by clearing authentication cookies and blacklisting the JWT token.
+This endpoint logs out the user by clearing the authentication cookie and blacklisting the JWT token.

 ### Responses